Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 You’ll need special cutting and bending tools, as well as plenty of knowledge on installing battens and waterproofing roofs.

-Thankfully, installation guides are available - but unless you are a roofing contractor, we’d let them go unread and hire a professional!
+Installation guides are available - but unless you are a roofing contractor, we’d let them go unread and hire a professional!

 3 - Increased Noise

 Do you have the budget to cover a quality roof deck or attic insulation?
 If so, you’re good to go.
 If not, you should be prepared for some minor noise during hard rain or hailstorms.
+The upside is that some people actually like the soothing white noise of rain on their roofs.

 Is Decra Roofing For Me?